-Looking back, like others, I got the horse bug at an early age, spending every spare minute at Whitakers Riding Stables.
-I learnt a lot there; Enid Whitaker has to be admired – running a riding school/ livery stables, raising 4 boys into showjumping, driving to shows etc. A favourite horse there was Brother Scott, ridden by Michael Whitaker, Scotty’s memory lives on in Kettlesnout Brother Scott, a characterful gelding who is a favourite when owner Catherine takes him out showing.
-Our journey into shetlands began when we bought our first ponies, Dilston Golden Sundaymouse & Dilston Foxglove (pictured above centre) from from Sue & Peter Jackson.
+I got the horse bug at an early age, spending my every spare minute at Whitakers Riding Stables.
+I learnt a lot there; Enid Whitaker has to be admired – she ran a riding school/ livery stables, raised 4 boys into showjumping, drove to shows etc. My favourite horse was Brother Scott, ridden by Michael Whitaker, Scotty’s memory lives on in Kettlesnout Brother Scott, a little character who is a favourite when owner Catherine takes him showing.
+My journey into shetlands began when we bought our first ponies, Dilston Golden Sundaymouse & Dilston Foxglove (pictured above centre) from from Sue & Peter Jackson.
 Their stud was based largely on South Park bloodlines.
-We remain for grateful for all their help and support over the years.
+We remain for grateful for all their support over the years.

-It wasn’t an easy start, however, Sunny was in foal when she came and we eagerly awaited the arrival.
+It wasn’t an easy start, however, Sunny was in foal when she came and we eagerly awaited her baby.
 She was a joy to own and sailed through pregnancy but then had a long, difficult foaling with 2 vets in attendance.
 Her beautiful colt, Star, was tragically stillborn.
-Sunny was sedated and so was less aware of her loss.
+Sunny was sedated so was less aware of her loss.
 We were devastated.
 Afterwards, Sue Jackson generously said would we like one of their foals.
 We hesitated at first as it couldn’t replace Star but then took up Sue’s kind offer which gave us a focus.
 We chose Dilston Piper, a fantastic foal who subsequently became our first stallion.
-Piper as a foal pictured left.
+Piper is pictured as a foal left.

-The following year, Merriville Stud kindly loaned us a stallion, Redcedar Firefly Bobby and we were happy to find that Foxy was in foal.
-We built a new stable over winter, in good time for her foaling from 19th March.
+The following year, Merriville Stud kindly loaned us a stallion, Redcedar Firefly Bobby.
+We built a new stable over winter, in good time for Foxy’s foal due from 19th March.
 The day after I finished nailing on the roof, in terrible winds, disaster struck again when the new building was destroyed when a neighbour’s tree blew over in a storm (right) luckily no ponies were inside.
 I despaired after all our toiling!
 We then had to quickly work on repairs so Foxy could go in overnight as planned from the end of February, over 2 weeks before her due date.

 However, at the end of February I was shocked to find a tiny, wet, cold foal in the field (seen below right) with North Wells Scotch Rose who had been blood tested not in foal.
 We brought them both in and our vet came and said she needed to inject Rosie to promote milk production; it didn’t come, something wasn’t right.
 Then Foxy, who had been in the field next to Rosie was seen running milk and looked a different shape – it dawned on us this might not be Rosie’s foal.